 Now, judging by that question, you can tell that I hang out with some pretty smart friends.
-And in this case, I knew my answer needed to be appropriately thought out to satisfy my friend’s curiosity.
-At first, I thought this task would be difficult.
-Yet after just a brief period of reflection, I answered with the following three words…
+And in this case, I knew my answer needed to be appropriately thought out in order to satisfy my friend’s curiosity.
+At first, I thought that this task would be difficult.
+Yet, after just a brief period of reflection, I answered with the following three words…

 Focus.
 Integration.
 Celebration.

-Naturally, my friend demanded I amplify this answer, and so I went about explaining these “three pillars” of my personal ethos so that each concept would be simple and easy to understand.
+Naturally, my friend demanded I amplify this answer, and so I went about explaining the “three pillars” of my personal ethos, and what I now call the “Renaissance Man Ethos,” so that each concept would be simple and easy to understand.
 So, with your permission, I would like to do the same here.